sendgrid/sendgrid-python/TROUBLESHOOTING.md

 <a name="versions"></a>
 ## Versioning Convention

 We follow the MAJOR.MINOR.PATCH versioning scheme as described by [SemVer.org](http://semver.org).
-Therefore, we recommend that you always pin (or vendor) the particular version you are working with your code and never auto-update to the latest version.
+Therefore, we recommend that you always pin (or vendor) the particular version you are working with in your code and never auto-update to the latest version.
 Especially when there is a MAJOR point release since that is guaranteed to be a breaking change.
 Changes are documented in the [CHANGELOG](https://github.com/sendgrid/sendgrid-python/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-python/releases) section.

 <a name="request-body"></a>
 ## Viewing the Request Body